Mavox-ID/ecogreen-miner/README.md

 3)Find <b>python 3.12 (Only 3.12!)</b>

+4)Install python 3.12

+5)Write in terminal (Win+R then cmd and Enter) pip install certifi

+<b>If pip does not work, enter in the browser how to install pip in Windows 10/11</b>

-4)Install, then select the file and run it
+6)Then select the file and run it

 If you can't run it, try right-clicking on the application, then select the application and choose python 3.12, if you don't have it, try opening the terminal (Win+R then cmd and Enter), go to the file with the cd command and enter python or python3 ecominer.py, if that doesn't work, then below is another method